yujisatojr/BattleChase/README.md

 - **Victory Conditions:** The first player to either defeat the opponent or reach the goal line wins the game.

 ## Getting Started
-1. Navigate to [Itch.io website](https://yujisatojr.itch.io/highspeedchase) to download the latest version of the game.
+Navigate to [Itch.io website](https://yujisatojr.itch.io/highspeedchase) and press the "Run game" button.

 ## Controls
 - **Player 1:**